KittyMcDonagh/Third-Milestone-Project/README.md

 2. Test the pagination next / previous page functionality and verify that the same recipes are always appearing on the same page number

-### 5.1.4 Recipe Details - More Icon Test
+### 5.1.4 Recipe Details - 'More' Icon Test

-1. Hver on the more icon in the recipe card header and verify that the color changes to green
+1. Hover on the more icon in the recipe card header and verify that the color changes to green
 2. Click on the more icon in the recipe card header and verify that it displays the details of that recipe